Winter Wedding Bouquet Ideas

 Photo: Erin Wilson Photography

 No bride will ever want her bridesmaid to outshine her.
 She has every right!
-So, to emphasize this rule, you can instead ask your bridesmaid to carry bouquets as if they are carrying baskets.
+So, to emphasize this rule, you can instead ask your bridesmaids to carry bouquets as if they are carrying baskets.
 The design is with floral hoops, pomanders, or flower or fruit baskets.

 14. Small Winter Wedding Bouquet With Brooch